 Antioxidants and retinoids can oxidize (ie lose their effectiveness) when exposed to light and air.
 How long they last depends on how they’re stored:

-- When packaged in a jar: The ficklest antioxidant, L-Ascorbic Acid, is effective for only a month or two.
+- When packaged in a jar: The ficklest antioxidant, L-Ascorbic Acid, is effective for only a month or two – and that’s often from when they’re made.
+I’ve been given Vitamin C samples that were already a dark orange (the colour of death for Vitamin C!).
 Other antioxidants can last longer if you close that lid quickly.
+Still, the sooner you use them, the better.

-After that time has passed, you can still use the cream.
+After that time has passed, you can still use the cream for a few more months.
 But it’ll only moisturize your skin.
 All its anti-aging properties have evaporated into thin air.